Battle of Marj Ayyun

-The Battle of Marj Ayyun was a military confrontation fought at Marj Ayyoun near the Litani River (modern-day Lebanon) in June 1179 between the Kingdom of Jerusalem under Baldwin IV and the Ayyubid armies under the leadership of Saladin.
+The Battle of Marj Ayyun was a military confrontation fought at Marj Ayyun near the Litani River (modern-day Lebanon) in June 1179 between the Kingdom of Jerusalem under Baldwin IV and the Ayyubid armies under the leadership of Saladin.
 It ended in a decisive victory for the Muslims and is considered the first in the long series of Islamic victories under Saladin against the Christians.
-However, the Christian king, Baldwin IV, who was crippled by leprosy, narrowly escaped being captured in the rout.
+However, the Christian King, Baldwin IV of Jerusalem, who was crippled by leprosy, was saved by his bodyguard and narrowly escaped capture.

 Background

-In 1177, Saladin's Ayyubid army invaded the Latin Kingdom of Jerusalem from Egypt.
-In that year King Baldwin surprised and defeated the Saracen host at the Battle of Montgisard.
+In 1177, Saladin's Ayyubid army invaded the Christian Kingdom of Jerusalem from Egypt.
+In that year King Baldwin IV surprised and defeated the Saracen host at the Battle of Montgisard.

 In 1179, Saladin again invaded the Crusader states, from the direction of Damascus.
 He based his army at Banias and sent raiding forces to despoil villages and crops near Sidon and the coastal areas.
 Farmers and townspeople impoverished by Saracen raiders would be unable to pay rent to their Frankish overlords.
-Unless stopped, Saladin's destructive policy would weaken the Crusader kingdom.
+Unless stopped, Saladin's destructive policy would weaken the Crusader Kingdom of Jerusalem.

 In response, Baldwin moved his army to Tiberias on the Sea of Galilee.
 From there he marched north-northwest to the stronghold of Safed.
 Continuing in the same direction, he reached Toron castle (Tebnine), about 13 mi east-southeast of Tyre.
 Together with the Knights Templar led by Odo of St Amand and a force from the County of Tripoli led by Count Raymond III, Baldwin moved northeast.